 - If you have windows, tint them so it’s harder to see inside.

 - Get a roof rack so people can’t see the solar panels and the ceiling fan.

 - Add in a built-in stove so you don’t have to cook outside.
-We installed a stainless stove with two burners that makes it easy to cook meals inside our van.
+We installed a stainless stove with two burners that make it easy to cook meals inside our van.

-Another thing to consider in your build that might help with stealth camping is installing lights that are easy to turn off and can’t be seen through the curtains.
+Another thing to consider in your build that might help with stealth camping is to install lights that are easy to turn off and can’t be seen through the curtains.

-For our main lights, we installed LED Puck Lights that we can control with a switch.
-If we want to be more stealthy we can turn on the back lights and keep the front lights off.
+We installed LED Puck Lights for our main lights that we can control with a switch.
+If we want to be more stealthy we can turn on the backlights and keep the front lights off.

 We also installed dimmable LED string lights that we can adjust as needed.
 Our LED string lights have a remote control so we can dim them from a bright to a barely noticeable setting.

 Read More: 17 Van Life Hacks To Make Life Easier On The Road

 Along with getting dimmable lights, you might want to get a set of noise-canceling headphones to watch movies or Netflix inside your van.
 With headphones, people won’t be able to hear you from the outside and you won’t be disturbed by outside noises either.

 Read Next: 85 Van Life Essentials That You Should Be Packing